equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 In this article I was mainly my standing ground for alternative way how to develop software via a terminal connection / Cloud IDE.
 Like I said I'm a huge fan of idea that the best comupter backup is the one you don't have to do.
-By having your devlelopment toolset outside your box you will loos offline posibility to write software, but gain the freedom of not care about when your laptop crash.
+By having your devlelopment toolset outside your box you will loose offline possibility to write software, but gain the freedom of not care about when your laptop crash.

 Friend of my use to develop Rails application on Windows 7 as he was composing music on that machine.
-For some time he was fighting the dependancy struggle but in the end he give up and just done dual boot with Fedora.
+For some time he was fighting the dependency struggle but in the end he give up and just done dual boot with Fedora.
 With similar approach he would not have to.

 So don't buy Chromebook yet.
 Play around with idea *"how would it feel like to be stuck with ssh and Chrome only"* for few weeks and if you find it possible go for it.
-You may not be the most prodactive but it's a nice alternative experience.
+You may not be the most productive but it's a nice alternative experience.
 At least you will have backup machine with good battery power if you need to go on a hardcore holiday.